UK Coronavirus restrictions could be lifted in June: The PM’s road map to exiting lockdown misery

 Boris Johnson’s roadmap strategy to exit UK lockdown

-Following his address in the House of Commons this afternoon, Mr Johnson will address the nation tonight reiterating his plans to exit the UK’s third national lockdown.
+Following his address in the House of Commons recently, Mr Johnson went on to address the nation reiterating his plans to exit the UK’s third national lockdown.

 The Prime Minister revealed that the easing of lockdown restrictions will be done in four steps with a five-week gap in between each step to assess the progress.
 Step one will begin with the opening of schools from 8th March and allow outdoor gatherings of six people or two households, including meetings in private gardens.